 Listen to your kid say,

 I don’t want to give away what happens.
 If you can’t stand the suspense, you’ll just have to try it yourself.
-Or, you know, Google it.
+Or, you know, watch my video:

 Incidentally, we repeated this experiment by cutting along another line down the middle, and the results were also quite unexpected.